Last Updated

 What the Seller Pays

-The estate agent’s commission is paid by the seller, not you: typically 1-3% of the sale price.
-There are exceptions (cooperative housing, slow markets, specific negotiated arrangements), so confirm in writing before making an offer.
+The estate agent’s commission is paid by the seller: typically 1–3% of the sale price.
+There are exceptions in cooperative housing, slow markets, and specific negotiated arrangements, so confirm in writing before making an offer.

 | Cost | Amount |